agcdtmr/automation/jenkins-intermediate.md

 11. **Logs and Error Messages:** Examine the logs and error messages on your VM, Jenkins, and Nginx for any clues as to what might be causing the issue.
 These logs can provide valuable information for troubleshooting.

-If you continue to experience issues, consider providing more specific details about the problem or any error messages you encounter, which would help in providing a more targeted solution.

-**Solution: Adjust NSG or firewall inbound rules for http & https**